devcybiko/gregsmithwiki/content/writing/whitenoise/WhiteNoise-040-firststudent.md

 Here was one who claimed their masters thesis was based on _contemplative algorithms._ White was well-versed and well-read in computer science.
 He had access to the University's library, internet, and academic journals.
 He kept up on all the latest research and had never heard of contemplative algorithms.
 The resume showed the candidate's name as simply "Willow."
 His interest was piqued and he determined to have a look-see.

-Despite Ludd's apparent technical illiteracy, he was at least an efficient administrator as the local area network and WiFi were set up.
-He pulled his laptop out of his backpack.
-White found the thesis on Rensselaer's website and he began a deep dive.
+Despite Ludd's apparent technical illiteracy, he was at least an efficient administrator.
+The local area network and WiFi were active.
+He pulled his laptop out of his backpack and logged in.
+White found Willow's thesis on Rensselaer's website and he began a deep dive.

 It was an entertaining read.
 There was a fair amount of technical detail, and well written at that.
 But all throughout were references to the _the ether_ and _gaia_ and _introspection_ - none of which belonged in a scholarly paper on computing.
 When he downloaded the source code for the associated app, White was genuinely surprised.
 The code was very, very good.
 He hadn't expected to find that a new age air head had written anything technically innovative.
 At the heart of it all was one algorithm Willow claimed improved their app's performance from 10 to 100 percent.
 It was called, simply, _omm_.